cch71/T27Website/content/general-info/adult-training.md

 #### Safe Swim Defense

-Safe Swim Defence is a basic safety course to give leaders guidance for activities in and around water activities.
+Safe Swim Defense is a basic safety course to give leaders guidance for activities in and around water activities.
 Before a BSA group may engage in swimming activities of any kind, a minimum of one adult leader must complete Safe Swim Defense training, have a commitment card (No. 34243) with them, and agree to use the eight defenses